weS.A.N.K.(Speculative Architectures of Neganthroposcenic Kronotopias) ARTISTIC RESEARCH PROJECT

 Vincent Roumagnac + Emmanuelle Chiappone-Piriou + Guests

-At the end of 2016, Vincent Roumagnac invites the architect, researcher and curator Emmanuelle Chiappone-Piriou to establish a research platform on the future of the relationships between theater and architecture, as part of his doctorate on the evolution of scenic thinking from the anthropocenic perspective of a time ecology reset.
+At the end of 2016, Vincent Roumagnac invites the architect, researcher and curator Emmanuelle Chiappone-Piriou to establish a research platform on the future of the relationships between theater and architecture, as part of his doctorate on the anthropocenic transformations of scenic thinking and time ecology.

-The purpose of the two-year collaborative research process is to design and develop architectural prototypes of the stage of the future.
-This project has been developed from the speculative study of the necessary transformations of Western scenic thinking, and its production of imaginaries, in response to contemporary planetary issues in terms of climate and technological conditioning.
+The purpose of the two-year collaborative research process is to design and develop architectural prototypes of the "stage of the future".
+This project has been developed from the speculative study of the necessary transformations of Western scenic thinking, and its production of imaginaries, in response to contemporary planetary issues in terms of climate and technological mutations.

 In the context of the current planetary ecological upheaval, the research group sets itself the task of speculating on new horizons / plateaus for the experimental exploration of the stage and architecture to come.

 The research is methodologically projected via a performative prologue in May 2017 in the context of the 57th Venice Biennale (Research Pavilion) and five collaborative sessions: during the autumn 2017 in Japan, then in 2018 in France, Finland, Spain and South Korea.

 On the occasion of the collaborative sessions Roumagnac and Chiappone-Piriou, together with artists and architects invited locally, initiate the design and production, and the critical discussion, of what they call “Prototypes of the Stage of the Future”.

 Finally, in November 2018, all the 161 prototypes created during the five sessions are gathered and re-assembled under the title weSANK Deep Stage As for a public show in an anti-atomic bomb bunker in Helsinki.